n8/tracer_bullets/README.md

 <%= tracer_bullet %>
 ```

-You can also use the alias:
+To save keystrokes, you can also use the alias:

 ```ruby
 tb
 ```

-if you want to save the keystrokes.
+## Example Log

-The output in your development.log file will now have these:
+The output of your development.log file will look like:

 ```
 Elapsed: 4.505ms /Users/nate/git/afternoon/app/views/documents/edit.html.erb:482